andyzhang20013/andyzhang.github.io/_talks/baja.md

 collection: talks
 ---

-This was me driving the car in at the Blizzard Baja event, which is hosted by Michigan Tech in the Upper Peninsula.
+This was me driving the car at the Winter Baja event, which is hosted by Michigan Tech in the Upper Peninsula.
 <br/><img src='/images/baja.JPEG'>